City hopes to give Mill River district the business

 In addition to renovating the building, currently assessed at $212,310, Amodio reportedly agreed to pay for needed environmental clean-up.

 The city would like to see the Mill River district thriving with light industry, food and home improvement businesses.

 City officials say there are millions of dollars in unmet consumer needs that new companies housed in the district could fill.
-These include groceries, clothing and shoes, computer hardware, software and supplies, automotive valium generic pet food and supplies, household cleaners, small electric appliances and more.
+These include groceries, clothing and shoes, computer hardware, software and supplies, automotive fuels, pet food and supplies, household cleaners, small electric appliances and more.

 DeStefano viewed it as reassertion.

 “We’re a city,” he said.
 “We’re not just a downtown.”

 $29 billion Deloitte to get aid package